apathor/cz/README.md

 ### Example - external program

 Use your favorite language\!
+Here is an example plugin that lets you select from powers of two.

-Put the following in a file called 'cz\_twos' on your path:
+Put the following in an executable file called 'cz\_twos' on your path:

 ``` perl
 #!/usr/bin/env perl